 Clause 5 – Application of income and property

-5(1) reflects the statutory provisions in the Charities Act 2011 about a CIO charity trustee’s entitlement to reasonable expenses and that they may benefit from trustee indemnity insurance.
+5(1) reflects the statutory provisions in the 2011 Act about a CIO charity trustee’s entitlement to reasonable expenses and that they may benefit from trustee indemnity insurance.
 We recommend that you include it in the constitution, to inform people involved with the charity.

 5(2) reflects charity law requirements that the income and property of a CIO must be applied solely to further its objects and not to benefit the members or charity trustees (except as permitted by the governing document (see clause 6) or other express power).
 The trustees have a duty to ensure that the funds are correctly applied in accordance with this principle.